Lady of the Lake: Lancelot's guardian

-Merlin's beloved
+Merlin's beloved and captor

-The Vulgate Cycle is first to tell of either a different or the same Lady of the Lake in the Prose Merlin-derived section.
-It takes place before its main Vulgate Lancelot section but was written later, linking her with the disappearance of Merlin from the romance tradition of Arthurian legend.
+The Vulgate Cycle is first to tell of (depending on the version) either possibly a different or explicitly the same Lady of the Lake in the Prose Merlin-derived section in which Merlin falls in love with her, typically unrequited.
+There, she also uses other names, including Elaine.
+As a result of their usually final encounter, Merlin almost always either dies or at very least is never seen again.

+The story takes place before the main Vulgate Lancelot section but was written later, linking her with the disappearance of Merlin from the romance tradition of Arthurian legend.
 She is given the name Viviane (or similar) and a human origin, although she is still being called a fairy.
 In the Vulgate Merlin, Viviane refuses to give Merlin (who at this time is already old but appears to her in the guise of a handsome young man) her love until he has taught her all his secrets, after which she uses her power to seal him by making him sleep forever.
-The Post-Vulgate revision changes it into Viviane causing Merlin's death out of her hatred and fear of him.
+The text explains this by a spell she put "on her groin which, as long as it lasted, prevented anyone from deflowering her and having relations with her."
+In an alternative Bristol Merlin fragment, she resists his seduction with the help of a magic ring during the week they spend together.
+The Post-Vulgate revision changes it into Viviane (Ninianne) causing Merlin's death out of her hatred and fear of him.
 Though Merlin knows beforehand that this will happen due to his power of foresight, he is unable to counteract her because of the 'truth' this ability of foresight holds.
 He decides to do nothing for his situation other than to continue to teach her his secrets until she takes the opportunity to get rid of him.